jcannon04/jcannon04.github.io/102/class01/README.md

 |left   |center |right  |
 |very   |simple |table  |

 You don't need the exterior pipes (|).
 This table is formatted very well in the markdown, but you can use less pretty markdown as you follow the basic syntax.
-You need atleast 3 dashes under the each header column
+You need at least 3 dashes under the each header column

 Col 1 | Col 2 | Col 3
 ---|---|---
 still|renders |okay
-less|orgaized|table
+less|organized|table

-## Blockquotes
+## Block quotes

 ```markdown
 > Every line of a block quote